nvidia-holoscan/holoscan-sdk/docs/holoscan_create_operator.md

 By default, both the input and output ports of an Operator will use a double-buffered queue that has a capacity of one message and a policy that is set to error if a message arrives while the queue is already full.
 A single `MessageAvailableCondition` ({cpp:class}`C++ <holoscan::gxf::MessageAvailableCondition>`/{py:class}`Python <holoscan.conditions.MessageAvailableCondition>`)) condition is automatically placed on the operator for each input port so that the `compute` method will not be called until a single message is available at each port.
 Similarly each output port has a `DownstreamMessageAffordableCondition` ({cpp:class}`C++ <holoscan::gxf::DownstreamMessageAffordableCondition>`/{py:class}`Python <holoscan.conditions.DownstreamMessageAffordableCondition>`) condition that does not let the operator call `compute` until any operators connected downstream have space in their receiver queue for a single message.
 These default conditions ensure that messages never arrive at a queue when it is already full and that a message has already been received whenever the `compute` method is called.
 These default conditions make it relatively easy to connect a pipeline where each operator calls compute in turn, but may not be suitable for all applications.
 This section covers how the default behavior can be overridden on request.

+It is possible to modify the global default queue policy via the `HOLOSCAN_QUEUE_POLICY` environment variable.
+Valid options (case insensitive) are:
+  - "pop": a new item that arrives when the queue is full replaces the oldest item
+  - "reject": a new item that arrives when the queue is discarded
+  - "fail": terminate the application if a new item arrives when the queue is full

+The default behavior is "fail" when `HOLOSCAN_QUEUE_POLICY` is not specified.
+If an operator's `setup` method explicitly sets a receiver or transmitter via the `connector` ({cpp:func}`C++ <holoscan::IOSpec::connector>`/{py:func}`Python <holoscan.core.IOSpec.connector>`) method as describe below, that connector's policy will not be overridden by the default.

 :::{note}
 Overriding operator port properties is an advanced topic.
 Developers may want to skip this section until they come across a case where the default behavior is not sufficient for their application.
 :::

 To override the properties of the queue used for a given port, the `connector` ({cpp:func}`C++ <holoscan::IOSpec::connector>`/{py:func}`Python <holoscan.core.IOSpec.connector>`) method can be used as shown in the example below.
 This example also shows how the `condition` ({cpp:func}`C++ <holoscan::IOSpec::condition>`/{py:func}`Python <holoscan.core.IOSpec.condition>`) method can be used to change the condition type placed on the Operator by a port.
 In general, when an operator has multiple conditions, they are AND combined, so the conditions on **all** ports must be satisfied before an operator can call `compute`.